cloki0610/vue-todo-list/README.md

 # Vue 3 + TypeScript + Tailwind + Vite Todo List

+Update:
+Rewrite in Composition API
+Migrate to pinia and rewrite the store and update components

 CRUD Features:

 - Option to Create To Do task (with form modal).